tdkehoe/iam/specific_ip.md

 By default, all IP addresses can be used to log in to the {{site.data.keyword.cloud}} console and access classic infrastructure APIs.
 You can specify which IP addresses have access, and only the specified addresses are allowed can be used and all others are restricted.
 {:shortdesc}

+You cannot access classic infrastructure pages on https://cloud.ibm.com if you have restricted IP addresses.
+You must go to https://control.softlayer.com.
+{: important}

 If you have the following assigned access, you can update the restricted IP addresses for another user:

   * An IAM policy with the Editor or higher role on the User management service.
   * You are an ancestor in the classic infrastructure hierarchy for the user and you have the Manage users classic infrastructure permission assigned

+You can manage this setting for yourself if you have the User-managed login setting enabled on your User details page.
+{: tip}

 To restrict a user to using only specific IP addresses, complete the following steps: